 - O a.
-The child/youth/young adult's relationships within his/her family contribute to his/her safety. - O b.
-The child/youth/young adult's relationships within his/her family do not impact his/her safety. - O c.
-The child/youth/young adult's relationships within his/her family interfere with long-term safety. - O d.
-The child/youth/young adult's relationships within his/her family contribute to danger of serious physical or emotional harm to the child/youth/young adult.
+The child/youth/young adult's relationships within their family contribute to their safety - O b.
+The child/youth/young adult's relationships within their family do not impact their safety - O c.
+The child/youth/young adult's relationships within their family interfere with long-term safety - O d.
+The child/youth/young adult's relationships within their family contribute to danger of serious physical or emotional harm to the child/youth/young adult